johndehavilland/bot-lab/README.md

 # Intelligent Bot Lab

 This lab walks through building out an intelligent bot on the Azure platform.
+It has been adapted from the [Stack Overflow Bot Sample](https://github.com/Microsoft/BotFramework-Samples/tree/master/StackOverflow-Bot).

 ## Create the initial bot endpoint